 While I developed this recipe as a quick-bake cinnamon roll, more flavor develops in the dough if you allow it to rise overnight.
 The dough has more time to rise, leading to a more developed, yeast-bread flavor.
 This yeast flavor is a perfect pairing with the sweet filling and frosting.

 After much trial and tribulation, I have found that a mix of bread flour and all-purpose flour is the perfect combination for cinnamon rolls.
 The bread flour gives a tender, thick, brioche-like texture that I think is perfect for this dish.

 A loose roll will fall apart upon slicing and bake unevenly.
 Instead, begin with a very tight roll and keep that momentum throughout the roll.
 The dough is sturdy and can handle being rolled tightly due to its elasticity.

-Start by combining the yeast and 1 tablespoon brown sugar in the bowl of an electric mixer and then slowly pouring in the warm water, while stirring everything together.
-Allow 10 minutes for the mixture to sit and the yeast to activate (it’ll become foamy when done right!).
+Start by combining the yeast and 1 tablespoon brown sugar in the bowl of an electric mixer.
+Then slowly pour in the warm water, stirring constantly.
+Allow the mixture to rest for 10 minutes.
+This allows the yeast to activate (it’ll become foamy when done right!).

 Meanwhile, melt the butter and milk together over the stovetop on low to medium heat, stirring frequently until the butter has fully melted.

 NOTE: You don’t want the mixture to get too hot or boil!
 Set aside and let it cool until WARM.

 Add the lukewarm butter-milk mixture to yeast and mix until well combined.
 Add eggs, one at a time, and continue mixing at low speed until well combined.